 To make this recipe, you will need oil, carrots, mushrooms, broccoli, bell peppers, snow peas, water chestnuts, baby corn, garlic, ginger, salt, pepper, vegetable broth, soy sauce, cornstarch and honey.

-The first step is to cook up your veggies.
+The first step is to cook up your veggies in a skillet or wok.
 I used a combination of red and yellow peppers, snow peas, broccoli, carrots and mushrooms.
 I also added some baby corn and water chestnuts into the mix for variety.
 While the veggies are cooking, I make a simple garlic and ginger sauce.
-The sauce gets poured over the veggies then is simmered until thickened.
+The stir fry sauce gets poured over the veggies then is simmered until thickened.
 You can enjoy your veggie stir fry as-is, or over rice.

-- This recipe calls for baby corn and water chestnuts, which are found in cans in the ethnic food aisle.
+• This recipe uses baby corn and water chestnuts, which you can find in cans in the ethnic food aisle.

 Recipe FAQs